Alcohol’s effects on the body are numerous and wide-ranging.

-Many people drink alcohol because of the feeling you get as it affects your central nervous system.
-That loose and comfortable feeling will turn into an adverse reaction when too much alcohol is absorbed in the body.
-Slurred speech will occur along with a decreased ability to think clearly.
+Many people drink alcohol because of its immediate effects on the central nervous system.However, that relaxed and comfortable feeling will turn into an adverse reaction when too much alcohol is absorbed in the body.
+Slurred speech will occur, along with a decreased ability to think clearly.
 Coordination is also affected.
-This will often result in bad decision making because reasoning is affected by altered impulse control in the brain.
+Altered impulse control in the brain will often result in bad decision-making.

-Many people do not realize that alcohol also affects the sex life.
-Because alcohol can inhibit hormone production, women’s menstrual cycles are affected as is erectile function for men.
-There have also been long term studies on the effect of alcohol on the unborn child.
-With excessive alcohol consumption during pregnancy, physical birth defects are common.
-The life of the child can also be affected by alcohol after he’s born.
-Because alcohol and its effects are introduced during the developmental stages, the child can have learning disabilities and emotional issues.
+Many people do not realize that alcohol also affects their sex life.
+Because alcohol can inhibit hormone production, women’s menstrual cycles and men’s erectile function are affected.
+There have also been long-term studies on the effect of alcohol on the unborn child.
+With excessive alcohol consumption during pregnancy, physical and mental birth defects are common.
+The life of the child can also be affected by the development of learning disabilities and emotional issues.

 It is undeniable that alcohol may be damaging to your body.
-Although the initial effect can be pleasant, the long term effects are very harmful.
+Although the initial effect can be pleasant, the long-term effects are very harmful.